Progress Chef: Opscode

-Chef was created by Adam Jacob as a tool for his consulting company, whose business model was to build end-to-end server/deployment tools.
-Jacob showed Chef to Jesse Robbins, who saw its potential after running operations at Amazon.
-They founded a new company (Opscode) with Barry Steinglass, Nathen Haneysmith, and Joshua Timberman to turn Chef into a product.
-The company Chief Technology Officer was Adam Jacob.
-Chef Software, Inc. was a corporation headquartered in Seattle, Washington.

-The project was originally named "marionette", but the word was too long and cumbersome to type; naming the format modules were prepared in "recipe" led to the project being renamed "Chef".
+Chef was founded by Nathen Haneysmith, Adam Jacob and Barry Crist, and based in Seattle, United States.
+It operates as an Infrastructure automation platform for applications until today.

 In February 2013, Opscode released version 11 of Chef.
 Changes in this release included a complete rewrite of the core API server in Erlang.

 In Sep 2015, Chef Chef was valued at $360 million after a $40 million venture capital funding round.

 In November 2015, the company acquired a German security startup, VulcanoSec.

 In April 2019, the company announced that the source code for their software would continue to be released under the Apache 2.0 license, while binaries would only be available under the terms of a proprietary license.
 In response, the Cinc project began releasing Apache 2.0 licensed binaries of several Chef products.

 In 2019, it was discovered by a journalist that U.S. Immigration and Customs Enforcement was paying Chef approximately $95,000 per year for a software license.
 At that time, a former Chef employee deleted his code repository in protest of the contract.
 The company did not announce any changes to its contracting processes or partners.